 9. Wind through the revolutionary Freedom Trail

-Massachusetts // The United States Declaration of Independence was ratified in July 4, 1776.
-Several major events leading to independence took place in Boston, one of the oldest municipalities in America.
+Massachusetts // The United States Declaration of Independence was ratified on July 4, 1776.
+Several major events leading to independence took place in Boston, one of the oldest municipalities in the country.

-Starting at Boston Common and ending at Bunker Hill Monument, the Freedom Trail is a 2.5 miles long walk exploring the roots of today’s America.
+Starting at Boston Common and ending at Bunker Hill Monument, the Freedom Trail is a 2.5-mile (4 km) walk exploring the roots of today’s America.